-- 52.2 is applicable across a wide range of firms with varying products, business models, and reporting capabilities, rather than being designed to meet the business practices and concerns of any one firm; and - where possible, relies on common auditable information that QLPs are likely to keep for other purposes (such as statutory reporting and billing). - 53.
+- 49.3 where possible, relies on common auditable information that QLPs are likely to keep for other purposes (such as statutory reporting and billing). - 50.
 The approach presented in this section was developed specifically for the LAD process and should not be taken as guidance for compliance with any other notice, determination or other requirements we may issue.